 But the reality is that, like most artists, I simply have to create.
 A light flashes in my minds eyes and I see an image that I must quickly sketch out to preserve the thought.
 The process of producing the image in my medium may take weeks or months, long after the inspiration is gone.
 Paint, more paint, setting the paint, cutting, stitching, cutting, stitching, quilting, stretching; it’s a process that is so labor intensive I must record the inspiration so I can recall the image later as I go along.

 But sometimes I have to do something quickly to satisfy the urge.
 Case in point; cake.
 I had just been inspired and Halloween colors were dancing in my head when David requested my incredibly delicious, yet white on white on white, coconut cake.
 Not feeling very neutral, the cake became my quick canvas for color.
-Enjoy my recipe below and come to my Open Studio Nov.
-3rd and 4th, 2018 to see some of my sketches and the finished works of art!
+Enjoy my recipe below!

 Jane’s Quadruple Coconut Cake

 Prepare two 8″ cake pans.
 Trace around the bottom of a pan onto folded waxed paper using a knife or scissors then cut the tracing yielding two circles.
 Liberally grease the bottom and sides of the pan with unrefined coconut oil.
 Stick a round of waxed paper onto the bottom of each pan smoothing it out then grease over it.
 Sprinkle and shake flour around in each pan until it is evenly coated; shake out the excess.
 Set aside.

 Mix together and set aside:

 - 3/4 cup coconut milk

 - 3 eggs